Mr. Hobbes Takes a Vacation, Henry Koster, 1962

 This masterpiece of title sequences starts with a soft and fading few bars of Elmer Bernstein music, while the camera with an overhead point-of-view shoots Scout, the young girl narrator of the story who is opening and looking into an old cigar box of collected memorabilia -- her treasures and trinkets, which includes: crayons, a mechanical pencil, two carved soap doll figurines, a skeleton key, a broken pocket knife, and some other objects, but most importantly, an old broken but ticking pocket watch, a remembrance of Atticus.
 Scout picks up a crayon and sets in motion the quiet, unintentional roll of a marble.
 She colors over lined paper with a round crayon, revealing the title of the film, and the camera circles and tracks slowly from left to right along various collections of carefully-arranged objects in magnified close-up, while Elmer Bernstein's music plays.
 Frankfurt achieves a near perfection that requires a deep contemplation for deciphering its many layers of meanings, and mystical quality.

-Design Director Stephen Frankfurt describes how he has created the opening credit sequence to "To Kill a Mockingbird."
+Design Director Stephen Frankfurt describes how he has created the opening credit sequence to

 The Art of Animated Title SequenceAs we have seen in the previous chapter Saul Bass' animated titles for Around the World in Eighty Days, The Man with Golden Arm and his other films revolutionized the art of film title.